aglucky/elephant_race/README.md

 **Happy Elephant Racing! 🐘🏁**

 *Built with vanilla JavaScript, HTML, and CSS.
-No external dependencies required.*
+Optimized and simplified for maintainability.*